Chelsea Girls: Editing

 Once principal photography wrapped, Warhol and co-director Paul Morrissey selected the 12 most striking vignettes they had filmed, and then projected them, side-by-side, to create a visual juxtaposition, of both contrasting images and divergent content (the so-called "white" or light, and innocent aspects of life, against the "black" or darker, more disturbing aspects).
 As a result, the 6.5-hour running time was effectivelly cut in half, to 3 hours and 15 minutes.
-However, part of Warhol's concept for the film was that it would be unlike watching a regular movie, the two projectors could never achieve exact synchronization from viewing to viewing; therefore -- despite specific instructions of where individual sequences would be played, during the running time, each viewing of the film would, in essence, be an entirely different experience.
+However, part of Warhol's concept for the film was that it would be unlike watching a regular movie, the two projectors could never achieve exact synchronization from viewing to viewing; therefore—despite specific instructions of where individual sequences would be played, during the running time, each viewing of the film would, in essence, be an entirely different experience.

-Several of the sequences have gone on to attain a cult status, most notably the "Pope" sequence, featuring avant-garde actor and poet Robert Olivo, or Ondine as he called himself, as well as a segment featuring Mary Woronov titled "Hanoi Hannah," one of two portions of the film scripted specifically by Tavel.
+Several of the sequences have gone on to attain a cult status, most notably the "Pope" sequence, featuring avant-garde actor and poet Robert Olivo, or Ondine as he called himself, as well as a segment featuring Mary Woronov titled "Hanoi Hannah", one of two portions of the film scripted specifically by Tavel.

-Notably missing is a sequence Warhol shot with his most popular superstar Edie Sedgwick which, according to Morrissey, Warhol excised from the final film at the insistence of Sedgwick, who claimed she was under contract to Bob Dylan's manager Albert Grossman at the time the film was made.
+Notably missing is a sequence Warhol shot with Edie Sedgwick which, according to Morrissey, Warhol excised from the final film at the insistence of Sedgwick, who claimed she was under contract to Bob Dylan's manager Albert Grossman at the time the film was made.
 Sedgwick's footage was used in the Warhol film Afternoon.

 The film was the inspiration for star Nico's 1967 debut album, Chelsea Girl, which featured a ballad-like track titled "Chelsea Girls", which was written about the hotel and its inhabitants.

 Release

+Chelsea Girls premiered at the Film-Makers' Cinémathèque on September 15, 1966, and became the first underground film to transition from the 200-seat venue, the local showcase for experimental cinema, to a conventional Midtown Manhattan art theater.

-Warhol and his entourage attended the 1967 Cannes Film Festival to present the film, but it wasn't shown.
+Warhol and his entourage attended the 1967 Cannes Film Festival to present the film, but it was not shown.
 "The festival authorities explained that the film was too long, there were technical problems, there was no time."